USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 contractors.The limited distribution supplement can be downloaded by authorized individuals from di2e.net at: https://bitbucket.di2e.net/projects/TCL
+Note that access to the Bitbucket portion of di2e.net is not automatic and has to be requested after logging into di2e.net for the first time.

 Those looking to get a quick idea of a very simple end-to-end tracking algorithm (track initiation, data association, maintenance, and